 - Are you looking to raise VC or bootstrap?
 What's your timeline?
 Do you want to continue raising on the VC rocket-ship or grow more sustainably?

 - What are your expectations on full-time vs part-time?

-- Do you want to join an accelerator or incubator?
+- Are you open to joining an accelerator / incubator?

 - What type of company do you want to build in 5 years?

 For co-founders, I value working with extremely flexible generalists over people who are only capable of specializing in one area.

 Questions to ask:

 - Are they capable of wearing many hats?

 - Do I feel like this person is a peer and someone who will make me a better version of myself?
 Or do I feel like this person would make a great employee?

 - Would this person make a better angel vs advisor vs co-founder vs colleague / supporter?